wysh3/medgram/README.md

 ## 👏 Credits

-This project is based on [Papergram](https://github.com/cneuralnetwork/papergram) by CNEURALNETWORK
+This project is based on [Papergram](https://github.com/cneuralnetwork/papergram) by cneuralnetwork